JakubKoralewski/google-calendar-box-select/README.md

 </h5>

-<p align="center">The extension works by repeating an action applied to one of the selected events and repeating it to the rest.
+<p align="center">The extension works by repeating an action on one of the selected events and applying it to the rest.
 <br/>Using the original as a source a Fetch request is made changing just the necessary properties (e.g., the event ID, start date, end date or color). </p>

 ## Usage